bhx98/bhx98/README.md

 👀 I’m interested in Database Developemtn,Data Analysis and Backend Developement.

-🌱 I’m working  Mostly based on Microsoft Stack(SQL.PowerBI) and also Python.
+🌱 I’m working  mostly based on Microsoft Stack(SQL.PowerBI) and also Python.

 💞️💬  I’m looking to collaborate on Data Analysis projects.